xstherrera1987/divecatalina.net/wp-content/themes/DiveCatalina.net/README.md

 + Double check color and font changer.
 + Make a cheat sheet for color and font changer.
 + I need a walkthrough on the templates (2 Default, 1 single page) - JEM
++ We don't need a template for each page, could just use default on others
++ front-page.php overwrites the home page.
+Do we want that?